FreeYourSoul/FSeam/docs/future.md

 ## V1.1.0:
 * **Functional Improvements**
-  * **Adding inner-class-struct/class**: The code generation is wrong and not compilable when mocking a header file with a class embedded in another one
+  * **Adding inner-class-struct/class**: The code generation is wrong and not compilable when mocking a header file with a class embedded in another on
+  * **Add argument expectation non copiable support**ble
   * ~~**Remove Catch dependency from the FSeam module**:~~
     * ~~Replace it by an option (to keep it only if using Catch2 with a find_package not required)~~
   * ~~**Rename MockVerifier.hpp into FSeam.hpp**~~